JuliaLang/julia/doc/src/manual/conversion-and-promotion.md

 ## Conversion

+The standard way to obtain a value of a certain type `T` is to call the type's constructor, `T(x)`.
+However, there are cases where it's convenient to convert a value from one type to another without the programmer asking for it explicitly.
+One example is assigning a value into an array: if `A` is a `Vector{Float64}`, the expression `A[1] = 2` should work by automatically converting the `2` from `Int` to `Float64`, and storing the result in the array.
-Conversion of values to various types is performed by the `convert` function.
-The `convert` function generally takes two arguments: the first is a type object while the second is a value to convert to that type; the returned value is the value converted to an instance of given type.
+This is done via the `convert` function.

+The `convert` function generally takes two arguments: the first is a type object and the second is a value to convert to that type.
+The returned value is the value converted to an instance of given type.
 The simplest way to understand this function is to see it in action:

 ```jldoctest
 julia> x = 12